Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Summary

 Note that our investigation of the discharges was consistently carried out below the cutoff of the effective theory, which avoids the direct confrontation with quandary that is the wormhole regime \cite{Coleman:1988tj,Fischler:1988ia,Klebanov:1988eh,Coleman:1989ky}.
 In this sense, the WGC limits are useful, since they ``regulate" the boundary conditions which quantum gravity imposes on the low energy effective theory, with some confidence that the phenomena retained because they obey the WGC bounds are meaningfully accounted for.

 Regarding the final numerical values of $\Lambda$, precisely how small those can be depends on the model building details, as noted in previous work \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua}.
-A more precise model building is required to give a more specific answer.
-Finally, note that even if the various regimes occur concurrently, i.e. if the discharge processes are more diversified, involving both processes mediated by $q>1$ and $q<1$ instantons, as long as at least some channels are dominated by linear fluxes the spectrum of $\Lambda$ will be skewed toward the smallest values.
+More precise model building is required to give a more specific answer.
+Finally, note that even if the various regimes occur concurrently, i.e. if the discharge processes are more diversified, involving both processes mediated by $|q|>1$ and $|q|<1$ instantons, as long as at least some channels are dominated by linear fluxes the spectrum of $\Lambda$ will be skewed toward the smallest values.
+A more detailed investigation to explore phenomenologically viable scenarios is therefore warranted.

 1cm